mitchcapper/PilotAIAssistantControl/README.md

 ### Built-in Actions

-- `GenericCodeblockAction.ClipboardAction` - A pre-built "📋 Copy" action that copies the code to clipboard.
+- `GenericCodeblockAction.ClipboardAction` - A pre-built "📋 Copy" sample action that copies the code to clipboard.

 ### Creating Custom Actions

-Use `GenericCodeblockAction` to create custom actions:
+YOu can create your own custom actions either implementing the ICodeblockAction interface directly or using the `GenericCodeblockAction` helper base class to create custom actions:

 ```csharp
 new GenericCodeblockAction("📝 Use as Pattern", async (block) => {